pyconau/2018.pycon-au.org/_posts/2017-11-20-call-for-volunteers.md

 title: Call for Volunteers
 ---

-PyCon AU 2018 will be the eleventh edition of the Australian national Python conference, and is -- as always -- run by a team of volunteers.
+PyCon AU 2018 will be the ninth edition of the Australian national Python conference, and is -- as always -- run by a team of volunteers.

 We are currently looking for people to help in the early organisational phase of planning.